 International divorce is a process that can be largely managed through email and post.

-We offer appointments on the phone.
+We offer appointments by phone.
 We then assist with the divorce and finances by email or post, whichever is your choice.

 The advantage of using a divorce solicitor based in the UK is that you know we are regulated and provide timely, accurate advice on English divorce law.